-Most of us enjoy the cooler weather ushered in by October.
-Fall is approaching and we anticipate with pleasure the crisp days to come.
+Most of us enjoy the cooler weather ushered in by late October and early November.
+Fall is fast approaching and we anticipate with pleasure the crisp days to come.

 Our landscape plants, though, have different reactions to the advent of cooler temperatures and shorter days.
 For hardy perennials it is time to store aboveground resources in belowground roots.
 Leaves and stems go dry in anticipation of winter.
 The soil-level crown of a hardy plant readies itself for dormancy, secure in its ability to sprout once again next spring.